 UMaine's Cooperative Extension outreach programs and its 4H activities are designed for youth.
 Tanglewood's camp adventures and public school programs are based on "Earth Connections," nature discovery that helps youth become creative stewards of an interconnected world.

-Our programs are affiliated with the University of Maine Cooperation Extension.
+Our programs are affiliated with the University of Maine.
 Tanglewood in Lincolnville is American Camp Association (ACA) accredited.